Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Introduction

+The statistics literature is full of confidence interval constructions with provable performance guarantees; however, these methods often cannot be used efficiently with modern learning machines.
+We use variations of well-known statistical techniques to propose two neural-network-based PIs with valid coverage claims that outperform existing methods.
+The core of both procedures is a neural network that outputs three values and that optimizes a modified quantile regression loss function.
+The first method is based on the conformal method introduced by \citep{Vovk05}. \citet{Pap11} applied standard conformal inference to neural networks to construct prediction intervals with finite sample coverage guarantee.
+These intervals are not specific to neural networks and do not leverage their ability to adapt to a wider class of distributions.
+We propose a new conformity score that is tailored to neural networks that fully exploits their flexibility.
+A related conformity score was simultaneously proposed by \citet{romano2019}.

+In practice, it is often desirable to have a stronger coverage guarantee than average coverage.
+We propose a second neural-network-based PI with an approximate conditional coverage claim, where we condition on the observed data.
+Both proposed procedures use a sample splitting strategy, where one part of the data is used to fit a network that outputs predictions and intervals while the other part is used to adjust these intervals to be valid PIs.

-In Section \ref{sec:stats}, we formally set up the prediction problem and explain in detail what we mean by accurate PIs.
-This includes standard concepts such as average coverage but also a new, related idea we term Probably-Approximately-Valid (PAV).
-Section \ref{sec:PI-NN} introduces our PI-Network and the algorithms to produce valid confidence intervals.
-Extensive simulations and real-data examples are given in Section \ref{sec:simulation} that highlight the improvements our methods make over competing algorithms.
-In particular, we show that other methods either fail to provide adequate coverage, compromise predictive accuracy, or fail to account for heteroskedasticity.
-Furthermore, we show via simulations that our proposed methods have asymptotically nearly optimal performance.
+In Section \ref{sec:stats}, we formally set up the prediction problem and explain in detail what we mean by valid PIs.
+This includes standard concepts such as average coverage but also the new approximate conditional coverage claim which we term Probably-Approximately-Valid (PAV).
+Section \ref{sec:PI-NN} introduces neural-network-based PIs and the algorithms to produce valid prediction intervals.
+Extensive simulations and real-data examples in Section \ref{sec:simulation} highlight the improvements our methods make over competing algorithms: Other methods either fail to provide adequate coverage, compromise predictive accuracy, or fail to account for heteroskedasticity.